 Footnotes & References

-1: Actually there is a scenario where restoring an infected backup might make sense: if your attempts to remove the malware actually make your machine less stable or perhaps even completely unusable, you might consider restoring an infected backup so that you can restart your cleanup efforts.
+1: There is a scenario where restoring an infected backup might make sense: if your attempts to remove the malware make your machine less stable or perhaps even completely unusable, you might consider restoring an infected backup so you can restart your cleanup efforts.

 Leave a reply: